2. Detailed Contents of the Gazetteer

 There still exist within England, 21 "counties" (within the meaning of the LGA 1972) which have a "county council" and several districts within them, each of which has an existing "district council".

 Meanwhile the Local Government (Wales) Act 1994 amended the LGA 1972 so as to abolish the "counties" and "districts" of Wales and, in their place, create 22 "new principal areas".
-These areas are subdivided into "counties" and "county boroughs" (although they are identical in every other respect).
+These areas are defined as "counties" and "county boroughs" in the legislation (although they are identical in every other respect).
 Local authorities can choose to call themselves "county council" or "county borough council" (as appropriate) or simply call themselves "council".

 The Local Government etc. (Scotland) Act 1994 divides Scotland into a single set of 22 "local government areas".
 All local authorities are simply known as "councils".